 - a well-secured and properly balanced load in the sling or on the lifting surface.

 - a smooth acceleration or deceleration of the crane operation (no sudden stops or lifts

 - no load contact with any obstructions

 - no side pulls unless certified necessary and safe to ensure that the crane is not overstressed.

 - brake testing by the operator when the rated load of the rigging is approached

 - the presence of a responsible person when two or more cranes are used to lift a single load.

 OSHA crane safety rules also include rigorous operator and observer certifications, routine maintenance and equipment inspection and training.
 Your managers and supervisors need to pay close attention to potential crane accident situations.
-Just Google “crane accidents” and see one of many like this one, although labeled “hilarious,” might not seem so funny if it happened to your people.
+Just Google “crane accidents” and see one of many, although labeled “hilarious,” might not seem so funny if it happened to your people.